 The best way to experience Semuc Champey is to book an all-inclusive tour which I recommend booking online in advance.

-The Semuc Champey tour is a full-day adventure that includes all entrance fees and transport, a visit to Kanba Cave, river tubing down Kahabon River and swimming in the turquoise pools of Semuc Champey.
-All this for $30 USD.
+The Semuc Champey tour is a full-day adventure that includes all entrance fees and transport, a visit to Kanba Cave, river tubing down Kahabon River, and swimming in the turquoise pools of Semuc Champey.

 Book Now → Semuc Champey Tour